Refer to 5–Finding Bad Memories and Healing Issues to identify trauma memories related to your patience issues listed below.

 Patience doesn’t make things happen.
 I have to push and push for results.
 The energy of anger and frustration covers my fear and forces others to do what I want.

-Patience is not for me, my wants take priority.
-They should realize that.
+Patience is not for me, because my desires take priority.

 PATIENCE IS… Pray and bind/put on all of the following attributes and truths: